Soft knees please!

 So, do you think you normally lock your knees when you stand?
 Or perhaps you only lock one knee?
 Or perhaps you lock your knees as you bend over to pick something up off the floor?
 It’s time to do something about this.

 Let’s turn this around!
-When are you in a standing position, slightly bend your knees!
-You have instantly switched on your leg muscles – they will be getting stronger as they work to maintain your balance, support your joints, and help prevent injury.
-You will have relieved tension, excessive wear and tear, and possibly pain in your knees, hips and lower back.
-You can more easily use your butt and belly muscles to help support your overall posture.
+From the locked knee position, slightly bend your knees!
+Notice how the muscles in the front and back of your legs now feel more even, and there is reduced tension in you lower back and in your knees.
+You may feel a little less stable initially because all of sudden you are relying more on your muscles to support you than your bones.
+By softening your knees, you have instantly "switched on" your leg muscles – they will be getting stronger as they work to maintain your balance, support your joints, and help prevent injury.
+You have relieved tension and excessive wear and tear in your knee joints, hips and lower back.
+You can more easily engage the core muscles around your butt and belly to help support your overall posture.

 Now I mentioned walking as well.
 As you walk, try keeping your knees slightly soft throughout the whole movement.
 Rather than stiffly standing up tall and straight, allow your body weight to sink a little into your feet by softening your knees.
 Let your body weight move forward as you step, sinking even deeper into the knee of your front stepping leg.
 You’ll notice that you will land more into the centre of your foot as opposed to the heel which was always recommended in the past.
 This new way of walking gives you better suspension to absorb impact, making your muscles work hard and reducing tension in all your joints.
 The forward lean also helps with momentum, and all together makes walking easier and more enjoyable.

 Don’t underestimate the power of this small change in how you stand and walk!
-Give it a try and to learn more go to www.supercue.nz .
+Give it a try!

 Stay connected with news and updates!